 Question 1: When the "PDU session with offline charging only" indication is provisioned by the PCF for a PDU session within the SM Policy Decision to indicate that the online charging method shall never be used for any PCC rule of the PDU session, does this also mean that the offline charging method shall be used for all the PCC rules of the PDU session?

-SA5 answer: Although not specified by SA5, it can be considered PCC rules with "neither online nor offline" are also allowed with the "PDU session with offline charging only" indication.
+SA5 answer: TS 32.255 clause 5.1.11 states "When a PDU session charging method indicates "offline only" for a PDU session, offline charging method applies to all the PCC Rules activated during the PDU session".
+The TS 32.255 only covers the cases when there is either online or offline charging, converged charging applicable, any other case has not been covered by SA5.

 Question 2: If the answer to Question 1 is yes, then should the PCF be allowed to also provision the offline charging method as a default charging method for the PDU session when it provisions the "PDU session with offline charging only" indication?
 In other words, does the provisioning by the PCF of the "PDU session with offline charging only" indication mean that the offline charging method does not need to be provisioned by the PCF as the default charging method for the PDU session or as the charging method for any PCC rule of the PDU session?

-SA5 answer:
+SA5 answer: The provisioning by the PCF of the "PDU session with offline charging only" indicates, in SA5 understanding, that any PCC rule of the PDU session cannot indicate online charging.

 Question 3: Can the offline charging only indication be locally configured in the SMF and apply if no charging method is provided by the PCF (e.g. local policies indicate so)?
 If the answer is yes, then how to handle that the PCF may not be aware of it and would hence not be able to enforce that for all the PCC rules of the PDU session the online charging method cannot be set?

-SA5 answer:
+SA5 answer: There is nothing preventing the "PDU session with offline charging only" indicator to be locally configured in the SMF.
+If local configured "PDU session with offline charging only" indicator is active when the PDU session establishment, any PCC rule of the PDU session cannot indicate online charging after the PDU session has started.

 2 Actions